Harald-U/istio-handson/workshop/exercise5.md

 You just learned in the introduction of this exercise that traffic routing rules are defined with a Virtual Service.
 The Virtual Service belongs to the pod that makes the call.
 E.g. traffic routing rules for the Authors service would be defined in a Virtual Service for Web-API because the call to Authors is made by Web-API.

 We have two versions of Web-API and we want to do traffic management on these.
-But there is no service/pod in front of Web-API that could hold the Virtual Service!
+But there is no service in front of Web-API that could hold the Virtual Service!
 Wrong!
 The Istio Ingress Gateway acts as a sidecar/envoy and can be used to configure a Virtual Service.
 You can find the configuration in file `istio-ingress.yaml`.

 You have also learned in the introduction of this exercise that a Destination Rule is required together with the Virtual Service.
 The Destination Rule for Web-API is defined in file `web-api.yaml`: